JacquesCarette/BenchmarkingProofAssistants/CONTRIBUTING.md

 ```

 The 'plug in' code in the previous section already assumed that the main export of a generator
 is a function called `generator`.
-Its type will always be `GenModule hdr defns xxx` where
+Its type will always be `GenModule hdr defns size` where
-`xxx` is going to be the type of inputs of the generator -- usually `Natural`, as here.
+`size` is going to be the type of inputs of the generator -- usually `Natural`, as here.

 But as is visible above, the `generator` function has a complex set of constraints.
 This is because
 the Panbench language is written in modern finally tagless style: